Everything from television to smartphones, wireless connectivity and even the Internet of Things all exist because of radio technology.

-Superheterodyne receivers: Superhet radios rose to popularity after the 1930s, when the RCA began to loosen their grip on their patent and allow other people to create new radio systems based on the attractive new frequency solution.
+Superhet radios rose to popularity after the 1930s, when the RCA began to loosen their grip on their patent and allow other people to create new radio systems based on the attractive new frequency solution.

-Farm radios: Farm radios arrived before the Rural Electrification Act in 1936, when farms in American didn’t have access to electricity.
+Farm radios arrived before the Rural Electrification Act in 1936, when farms in America didn’t have access to electricity.
 Special radios were designed to run on DC power, and some of these devices ended up making their way into cities too.

 Foxhole radios were usually the same as crystal radio sets, and they were made from any equipment a person could find – including pencil led, safety razor blades and more.

 In the late 1930s, they were often coupled with a phonograph, and cost hundreds of dollars to acquire.
 Early console radios were narrow and tall, but they gradually began to take on the principles of art deco design.

-Early transistor radios: The invention of the transistor radio made it possible to produce small and portable systems that could operate on smaller batteries.
+The invention of the transistor radio made it possible to produce small and portable systems that could operate on smaller batteries.
 Transistor radios were convenient, but the sound quality wasn’t perfect.

-Car radios: Back when the first radio invented hit the marketplace, no-one could have imagined that they would eventually become a standard part of our car journeys.
+Back when the first radio invented hit the marketplace, no-one could have imagined that they would eventually become a standard part of our car journeys.
 The earliest car radios appeared as an experimental concept, not long after commercial radio first began.

 The arrival of the first digital radio

 As mentioned above, when it comes to answering, “When was the first radio made,” there’s a lot of exploration to be done.
 The radios that we know and love today are a world apart from the ones that first came to life with the help of men like Guglielmo Marconi.

 Before transistors were around, tube-based technology was bulky and inefficient.
 They required multiple batteries to function, and vast amounts of power.

-The creation of Integrated Circuit technology in the 1970s lead to yet another revolution.
+The creation of Integrated Circuit technology in the 1970s led to yet another revolution.
 Integrated circuits meant that manufacturers could place an entire radio receiver into a single tiny chip.
 ICs reversed the economics of radio.

 The development of Integrated Circuits technology meant that digital technology could begin to overtake analog radios.
 Manufacturers started using digital circuitry on a chip to perform functions previously performed by analog circuits.

 Today, digital radio technology has transformed the world as we know it.
-Not only do we have digital signal processing in our standard radio devices, but you can also find it in your smartphone, your monitors, and various other components around your home.
+Not only do we have digital radio signal processing in our standard radio devices, but you can also find it in your smartphone, your monitors, and various other components around your home.

 The future of radio design